Visual merchandisers must consider factors such as space, lighting, store guidelines and safety.

 A typical day in an entry-level role will involve tasks such as checking displays on the shop floor and training staff to maintain them.
 You will support the visual merchandising team and report to a senior member, such as the visual merchandising manager or regional manager.
 In some cases you may also be required to research competitors and feed back to higher management and buying teams.

 After a few years’ experience, either through a graduate scheme or an entry-level role (including work on the shop floor), you may advance to the level of visual merchandising manager.
 In which case, you would be responsible for helping to create strategies to best present your products, and for implementing those strategies in your store.
 If you were to become a regional visual merchandising manager, you would do the same but for all of the stores in a particular region, overseeing their presentation and creating plans for others to follow.
 In both cases you would need to manage those around you and communicate effectively with them.
-How much responsibility you get and when will depend both on the individual retailer as well as your own ability.
+How much responsibility you get and when will depend both on the individual retailer as well as your own ability and motivations.

 You don’t necessarily have to work for just one retailer.
 If you want more variety it is also possible to become a freelance visual merchandiser.
 If so, you would work on building relationships with a range of retail companies who will commission you to design displays externally.